Moltke-class battlecruiser: Development

-During the design process, several refinements to the design for "G" were made.
+During the design process, several refinements to "G" were made.
 These included adding a pair of 15 cm guns to the secondary battery, the removal of four 8.8 cm guns from positions that were deemed to be unworkable, and planned lattice masts were replaced with lighter pole masts.
 In addition, the citadel was revised, armor thicknesses were increased, and ammunition allotments were reduced to save weight.
 Internally, the boiler rooms were rearranged into a wider but shorter layout to shorten the area that needed to be protected by heavy side armor.
 Several significant changes were made to the hull form, including the discontinuation of the old-fashioned ram bow.
-Lastly, Tirpitz decided to change the traditional side-by-side arrangement of the two rudders to an in-line layout, which reduced speed loss due to hydrodynamic effects, eliminated vibration, and improved handling.
+Lastly, Tirpitz decided to change the traditional side-by-side arrangement of the two rudders to an in-line layout, which reduced hydrodynamic losses, eliminated vibration, and improved handling and speed.

-It was originally planned to build only one ship of the new design, but due to the strains being put on the Navy design staff, it was decided to build two ships of the new type.
+It was initially planned to build only one ship of the new design, but due to the strain on the Navy design staff, it was decided to build two ships of the new type.
 They were assigned under the contract names of "G" and "H".
 As Blohm & Voss made the lowest bid for "G", the company also secured the contract for "H".
 The former was assigned to the 1908–1909 building year, while the latter was assigned to 1909–1910.
 The contract for "G" was awarded on 17 September 1908, under building number 200.
 The keel was laid on 7 December 1908, and the ship was launched on 7 April 1910.
 "G" was commissioned on 30 September 1911 as SMS Moltke.
 The ship's namesake was Field Marshal Helmuth von Moltke, the Chief of Staff of the Prussian Army in the mid 19th century.
 "H" was ordered on 8 April 1909 with the building number 201.
 The ship's keel was laid on 12 August 1909; the hull was launched on 28 March 1911.
 After fitting-out, "H" was commissioned on 2 July 1912 as SMS Goeben.
 The ship was named for August Karl von Goeben, a Prussian general who served during the Franco-Prussian War.